Skype retires older apps for Windows and more as it pushes new features

 - Skype phones: All Skype phones

-Note: Skype phones may still be available to purchase through third party retailers, but are no longer supported
+Note: Skype phones may still be available to purchase through third-party retailers, but are no longer supported

-- Windows10 task-based app
+- Windows 10 task-based app

 - Windows Phone 8.1 and lower